dogger/dogger.io/static/blog/getting-most-out-of-pull-requests.md

 summary: "If you're a developer, there's a good chance you're familiar with Pull Requests.
 They are a great way to contribute code to a project, or manage the development of independent features for a team.
 However, there is so much more you can do with them.
 We've listed the top tips here."
 ---

-If you're a developer, there's a good chance you're familiar with Pull Requests.
-They are a great way to contribute code to a project, or manage the development of independent features for a team.

-However, there is so much more you can do with them.
-We've listed the top tips here.

 ### Use an on-demand temporary preview environment
 You might already be deploying your application through GitHub Actions or some other CI/CD pipeline.
 That's great!
 It's probably also running your tests and making sure your code compiles.